linkml/linkml/docs/schemas/uris-and-mappings.md

 The [prefixes](https://w3id.org/linkml/prefixes) section contains a list of prefix expansions that can be used to specify CURIEs.
 Additionally, prefixmaps can be imported from prefixcommons.

 With the above prefixmap, the CURIE `schema:Person` will expand to http://schema.org/Person

+LinkML also provides a way to import prefix maps to avoid repetitively declaring them, through [default_curi_maps](https://w3id.org/linkml/default_curi_maps).
+However, we now consider it best practice to explicitly declare prefix maps, and to use the linter to check for consistency with standard prefix registries like bioregistry and prefix.cc.

 ## class uri and slot uri